Regulating For-Hire Autonomous Vehicles for An Equitable Multimodal Transportation Network: Conclusion

 \section{Conclusion}

 This paper assesses the equity impacts of AVs and investigates regulatory policies that guarantee the benefits of AV deployment reach underserved areas and transportation-disadvantaged groups.
-A network game-theoretic model is formulated to characterize the intimate interactions among TNC's location-differentiated price, the transit fare, services frequencies of distinct transit lines, waiting times for AMoD services, waiting times for transit services, TNC fleet size, and the modal share of different income groups in the multimodal transportation system, by which the incentives of multiclass passengers, the TNC, and the public transit agency are captured.
+A network game-theoretic model is formulated to characterize the intimate interactions among TNC's location-differentiated price, the transit fare, services frequencies of distinct transit lines, waiting times for AMoD services, waiting times for transit services, TNC fleet size, the boarding/alighting station decisions of public transit, the disutility/generalized costs of distinct mobility modes, and the modal share of different income classes in the multimodal transportation system, by which the incentives of multiclass passengers, the TNC, and the public transit agency are captured.
 An algorithm is developed to compute the Nash equilibrium and conduct an ex-post evaluation of the performance of the obtained Nash equilibrium.
 Theil coefficient is utilized to quantify both the spatial and social inequality in individuals' accessibility in the multimodal transportation system.